Home Page

 SOCI 492 - Independent Study.
 1-3 Credits.

 (R-9) Offered every term.
-Prereq., SOCI 101S and consent of instructor.
+Restricted to students in the Sociology and Criminology majors.
 Individual work with a faculty supervisor in an area of special interest.
 Proposals must be approved by department chair.
 Level: Undergraduate-Graduate

 SOCI 494 - Seminar/Workshop.
 2-3 Credits.